WestleyK/drive-mounting-script/README.md

-# Simple script for mounting and un-mounting external drives
+# A simple script for mounting and unmounting external drives.

-A script that mounts and unmounts usb drives. <br>
+A script that mounts and unmounts USB drives. <br>
 Made for and tested with raspberry pi and ubuntu. <br>
 <br>